lioz12131415/LBAnimate/README.md

 # LBAnimate
-<p>A collection of animations for iOS, LBAnimate is a category on UIView to make animations easy to perform.</p>
+A collection of animations for iOS, LBAnimate is a category on UIView to make animations easy to perform.

 # Firework #